-After the first year, College rooms are allocated using a ballot administered by the Junior Common Room and approved by the Home Bursar.
+After the first year, College rooms are allocated using a ballot administered by the Home Bursary.
 Junior Members should be aware that the ballot process is subject to review, and the College may vary the principles and procedures governing the ballot from year to year.